dergigi/dergigi.github.io/collections/bitcoin/_posts/2022-04-03-the-inalienable-property-rights-of-bitcoin.md

 ### Responsibility {#Responsibility}

-> \"Freedom makes a huge requirement of every human being.
+> Freedom makes a huge requirement of every human being.
 With freedom
-> comes responsibility.\" ---Eleanor Roosevelt
+> comes responsibility. ---Eleanor Roosevelt

 I see it as my responsibility to exercise these inalienable rights and stand for the values that Bitcoin embodies. \"Running the numbers is not